 Tributes paid to martyrs on 11th anniversary of 26/11 attack

-Floral tributes were paid on Tuesday to those who laid down their lives while fighting Pakistani terrorists who had attacked Mumbai on this day 11 years ago.
-Maharashtra Chief Minister Devendra Fadnavis was among the dignitaries who paid homage at the 26/11 police memorial site at Mumbai Police Gymkhana in south Mumbai.
+Tributes poured in from various quarters for the martyrs of the 26/11 Mumbai terror attack on the 11th anniversary.
+Among those who remembered the slain bravehearts, who fell to bullets of Pakistani terrorists while repulsing the deadly attack on this day 11 years ago, were their kin, politicians, government officials, sports persons and common citizens.

+Governor Bhagat Singh Koshyari, chief minister Devendra Fadnavis (who resigned later in afternoon), Chief Secretary Ajoy Mehta, DGP Subodh Kumar Jaiswal, Mumbai Police Commissioner Sanjay Barve, senior officials and family members of the martyrs paid homage at the 26/11 police memorial site at the Mumbai Police Gymkhana.
 "I pay homage to the brave policemen who fought for Mumbai's safety and laid down their lives for us on 26/11.
 We are proud of them and we will strive hard for the safety and security of our state," Fadnavis said.
-Governor Bhagat Singh Koshyari also paid tributes to the martyrs.

-State Chief Secretary Ajoy Mehta, Director General of Police Subodh Kumar Jaiswal, Mumbai Police Commissioner Sanjay Barve, and family members of the policemen who lost their lives during the attacks were also present during the ceremony.
-On November 26, 2008, 10 Pakistani terrorists arrived by sea route and opened fire indiscriminately at people killing 166, including 18 security personnel, and injuring several others, besides damaging property worth crores.
+Railway officials also laid wreathes at the 26/11 memorial at the Chhatrapati Shivaji Maharaj Terminus, one of the targets of the terror attack.
+Tributes were also paid at state-run Cama and Albles hospital near BMC, Hotel Taj Mahal Palace at Colaba and Hotel Trident at Nariman Point.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)